 Let me show you some of the highlights of our trip here!

-There are two reasons why I chose to incorporate the city of Mostar into our itinerary: the first one was for the ease of access on our route, and the second and most important one was because for the city's rich culture and history.
+There are two reasons why I chose to incorporate the city of Mostar into our itinerary: the first one was for the ease of access on our route, and the second and most important one was because of the city's rich culture and history.

 The medieval town is listed as UNESCO World Heritage, for its cultural and historical significance, having been created under Ottoman rule in the 15th century.
 As is the bridge, or Stari Most, the main attraction of the city.
 The latter was an incredible technological achievement at the time of its construction.
 Today, it is largely associated with the romantic notion that it connects the city's people, and is a symbol of unity.

-In the afternoon, we went on the walking tour I mentioned earlier, and learnt a lot about the city and the country.
+In the afternoon, we went on the walking tour I mentioned earlier and learnt a lot about the city and the country.
 One really interesting fact about the city is the local tradition whereby men dive off the bridge.
-This started off as a means to impress women, and with the rise of tourism, this is also now a way to impress visitors!
+This started as a means to impress women, and with the rise of tourism, this is also now a way to impress visitors!
 There is a dive club on the side of the bridge which effectively oversees the activity, but the easiest way for tourists to see a diver do their thing is by going up to the cafe above the bridge in the morning and tipping a diver (we were told the price of a coffee is usually reasonable).
 This is a local custom and a tradition locals are proud of!
 For us visitors, this is quite an impressive feat and a unique experience!

-From Mostar, the little town of Počitelj is about 30mn away.
+From Mostar, the little town of Počitelj is about 30 minutes away.
 Its well-preserved monuments and cultural significance are almost comparable to the city of Mostar.
 Počitelj is a mirror to past Ottoman urban life, and is very pretty to visit, especially since efforts have been undertaken to restore many of the buildings and monuments which suffered through the war.

 We walked up to a viewing platform, which gave us a beautiful snapshot of the town below.
 The other worthwhile viewpoint is the old fortress at the other end of the town.
 We were first up there and enjoyed the views before the crowds arrived.

 Visiting the mosque is also a highlight.
-It was mostly rebuilt after the war, and is now a very welcoming space with a plush deep-red carpet, lovely stained glass, and displays of the Koran.
+It was mostly rebuilt after the war and is now a very welcoming space with a plush deep-red carpet, lovely stained glass, and displays of the Koran.

 Our last destination in Bosnia & Herzegovina was the gorgeous Kravica Waterfall: a 28 metre long and 120 metre wide waterfall.
 This is a very popular picnic and swimming spot, for locals and visitors alike, especially in the summer months.